Best Of Series: This is a repost of one of my most popular blog posts.

-I caught myself in the act and marched myself to my laptop.
+I caught myself in the act and opened a Word doc instead.

 People who say that procrastination is about laziness are probably the same people who think that anorexia is about not eating enough.